Skip to content

 # =============================== Launch Settings ==============================

-# 'apiKey' specifies an api key used authenticating against the 10x service
+# 'licenseKey' specifies a signed JWT license token used for authenticating against the 10x service

 # 'includePaths' specifies folders on disk for resolving relative config file/folder references in addition to the working folder